How to provide DNS server addresses to IPv6 clients using Router Announcements.

 Replacing 6to4 tunnel with 6in4.
 IPv6 enabling Bind, Exim, SPF, Squid, and updating Databases containing IP addresses.

 I find it useful to have a remote desktop to my Ubuntu systems.
-On secure connections I have been using VNC via xinetd.
+On secure connections, I have been using VNC via xinetd.
 Connections with xrdp where possible, but it wasn’t launching the desktop for the connection.
-For secure terminal connections, I stick with with ssh.
-All these connection have a login at the start […]
+For secure terminal connections, I stick with ssh.
+All these connections have a login at the start of the […]

 To enable for Internet chat I set up Google Chat and Skype.
 My firewall rules have been extremely restrictive with only known and approved services allowed to connect.
 Google Chat installed with no noticeable impact to the firewall.
 Things did not go so well with Skype.
 The installation of Skype resulted in lots of warnings […]

 Squid is a proxy service for HTTP and other requests.
 This article covers installing it and configuring it to run on Ubuntu as a transparent proxy.
 This documentation includes configuring Web Proxy Auto-Discovery (WPAD) via DHCP and DNS.
 I run a heterogeneous configuration.
-This provided a number of challenges as various implementations of WPAD were […]
+This provided a number of challenges as various implementations of WPAD were encountered.
+Each seems to […]